 MA 220 Calculus with Analytical Geometry

 Introductory differential calculus and its applications.
 Topics include limits, continuity, differentiability, derivatives of polynomial, trigonometric, exponential, and logarithmic functions, with applications and antiderivatives.
-4 credit hours: 3 hours of lecture and 1.5 hours of lab per week.
 Prerequisite: placement or MA 116 with grade of C or better

 MA 221 Integral Calculus